SFDO-Tooling/CumulusCI/docs/managed_package.rst

     $ cci flow run release_beta --org packaging

-This flow is *always* run against the project's ``packaging`` org where it:
+This flow *always* runs against the project's ``packaging`` org where it:

 * Uploads a new beta version from the ``packaging`` org
 * Creates a new GitHub release tag for the new beta version.
-This is needed if you want extension packages that also use CumulusCI to be able to find the latest version when this repository is listed as a dependency.
+Extension packages that also use CumulusCI require this release tag to find the latest version when this repository is listed as a dependency.
 * `Generates Release Notes <TODO#anchor>`_
-* Syncs feature branches with the ``main`` branch.
-This is so that feature branches have the latest changes from the default branch integrated into them.
-For more on on auto-merging funcitonality see `some link <TODO: link>`_
+* Syncs feature branches with the ``main`` branch, which automatically integrates the latest changes from ``main``.
+    .. note:: For more information on auto-merging funcitonality, see `some link<TODO: link>`_.

 .. important::

-    This flow assumes the package contents were already deployed using the ``ci_master`` flow.
-    It *does not* include a step to deploy them.
+    This flow assumes that the package contents were already deployed using the ``ci_master`` flow.
+It does *not* include a step to deploy them.

 To create a new beta version for your project without the bells and whistles, use the ``upload_beta`` task: